pacifictoy/slate/source/index.html.md

 Status | Meaning
 -----  | -------
-Pending| API call has been made successfully and we are now waiting for payer to pay money in the retail outlet Done   | Payer has paid money in the retail outlet and the balance is now available in your income wallet. (observable from the callback and dashboard)
+Unpaid | API call has been made successfully and we are now waiting for payer to pay money in the retail outlet Pending| Payer has paid money in the retail outlet, and we are waiting for settlement.
+Done   | Payer has paid money in the retail outlet and the balance is now available in your income wallet. (observable from the callback and dashboard)

+### Notes Regarding QA Testing

+When you call create-retail-payment in QA environment, it will be in "Unpaid" status for one minute, then it'll turn to "Pending" status for five minutes, finally it will turn to "Done" status.

 ### Notes Regarding Errors